 You wouldn’t have guessed that I could only stand for 20 minutes per day and that I couldn’t take showers without a shower chair and my mom’s help.
 I looked like a normal 19 year old girl, except when I was in my wheelchair.
 My blog made me out to be a healthy girl at this time, too.
 I was fashion blogging, which was basically the only possible way I could find to make money.
 Brands would send me clothes to feature, and I would.
 I’d do my makeup, put the outfit on, stand up for 5 minutes, and my mom would take my photos.

 Let’s take it back a few years.
 In 2010, I found out I have Postural Orthostatic Tachycardia Syndrome.
 POTS basically meant that when I switched from a seated position to standing, my heart would be 30 beats faster than it was supposed to.
 This would cause extreme lightheadedness and even fainting.
 I had stomach issues, frequent headaches and extreme fatigue.
-I spent the majority of my time in bed and often missed weeks and weeks of high school.
+I spent the majority of my time in bed and often missed months of high school.
 I ended up withdrawing for half of my junior year to start cyber school, which I hated.

 Fibromyalgia (chronic widespread pain) came along when I was 19, living in New York.
 I studied at the Fashion Institute of Technology for a little while, but soon became so sick that I couldn’t leave my bed, or even walk.
 I wouldn’t wish pushing yourself around in a wheelchair in New York City on anyone.
 People just don’t give a fuck.
 They stay in their own lane.
-I dropped out and moved back to the Philly suburb, where I grew up.
+I dropped out and moved back to the Philly suburbs, where I grew up.
 It was like I was 3 years old again.
 My parents did everything for me.

 Neither diagnosis came easy.
 I spent years not knowing what was wrong with me, and people thinking it was all in my head.
 In September 2015, I ended up spending an entire week at the Mayo Clinic in Rochester Minnesota.
 I had tests from 8:00 a.m. to 5:00 p.m. most days, which was exhausting.
 Later that week, I was diagnosed with Fibromyalgia.